better-api/better-api/docs/syntax.md

 ```

 Auth and permissions are read for an endpoint.
 If one (or both) of them are not set,
 they are read from the parent path.
-If that doesn't have them set, the parent is considered again.
+If that doesn't have them set, the parent is considered again,
-And so forth until the top.
+and so forth until the top.

 > [!NOTE]
 > If you set auth to `null`, permissions should also be set to `null`.

+> [!NOTE]
+> Specifying auth and permissions for a path defines 401 and 403 responses for all endpoints in the path.

 ### Default Auth